apagade/Test/gitlab-assignment.md

 ### 3. Slow Web Server

 The web server serving the requests could be slow.
-This could be due to insufficient resources like CPU/Memory, too many open/stale connections to the webserver and/or misconfiguraiton of heap size, connection pool etc.
+This could be due to insufficient resources like CPU/memory, too many open/stale connections to the web server, and/or misconfiguration of heap size, connection pool, etc.

 Some useful commands (assuming Tomcat server): ps aux | grep tomcat